Surrey Art Gallery is the most famous art gallery in Surrey. It is a contemporary art gallery situated in Bear Creek Park, Surrey.

 4. Collection

-The Surrey Art Gallery is home to a wide collection of artworks by different artists.
+The Surrey Art Gallery is home to a vast collection of artworks by different artists.
 The museum’s collection contains close to 6,000 works of art, including paintings, sculptures, sketches, drawings, photographs, and movies.

-Its collection consists of about 300 pieces of art in a variety of media, including paintings, prints, sculptures, and mixed-media works.
+Its collection comprises about 300 art pieces in various media, including paintings, prints, sculptures, and mixed-media works.

 The collection, which features works by some of the most well-known Canadian artists, shows how contemporary art has changed in that country.